 Pro Tip: As touched on above, assigning anti-fatigue mat inspections to a machine operator or technician as part of a stretch goal is an effective way to stay consistent.
 This approach gives team members the opportunity to "stretch" outside of their day-to-day roles, collaborate with other team members, and helps you maintain a consistent and reliable cadence.

-Step 3: Complete checklist and re-visit
+Step 3: Complete the checklist

 Complete the Anti-Fatigue Mat Inspection Checklist.
 File it away.
 Complete another one next month or next round of inspections.
 After several inspections, gather the checklists, compare findings, and look for key trends rising to the forefront.

-- Are there any noteworthy trends?
+- Are there any noteworthy trends (e.g., borders curling at all areas)?

 - Is a certain style failing when others are succeeding?